Giveth/giveth-wiki/wiki/protocol/gov-meeting-28.md

 Lindsay - ref3; best option for now. two people might not be enough. like what yalor said for satya's proposals in retrospect.
-Edu - ref3; would like to try. ref1; quite good but would like to give preference to propopsal 3. ref2; makes problem worse Alex - Have we fixed the slow point of the multisend? ref1; like, ref2; Something should happen ref3; like Caitlin - Feels this should be a deciosion that's more centralized RJ - ref2; can be gamed needs rules. ref3; wrong answer because of centralization Kay - Nobody was taking notes
+Edu - ref3; would like to try. ref1; quite good but would like to give preference to propopsal 3. ref2; makes problem worse Alex - Have we fixed the slow point of the multisend? ref1; like, ref2; Something should happen ref3; like Kate - Feels this should be a decision that's more centralized RJ - ref2; can be gamed needs rules. ref3; wrong answer because of centralization Kay - Nobody was taking notes
 Griff - ref1; team cohesion is bad in this proposal. we should use issues that come up to be creative.
 Believe solving the multisend issue by teaching to many people will solve slow payouts.